-It’s time for Swim School owners, Swimming Teachers and parents to pop open the Champagne and celebrate!
-A study conducted by America’s National Institute of Health reveals, that participating in formal swimming lessons is associated with an 88% reduction in the risk of drowning in children aged 1 to 4 years (Archives Paediatric Medicine, Vol 163 No 3, March 2009).
+It’s time for Swim School owners, Swimming Teachers and parents to pop open the Champagne and celebrate.
+A study conducted by America’s National Institute of Health reveals that participating in formal swimming lessons is associated with an 88% rate to reduce the risk of drowning in children aged 1 to 4 years.
+(Archives Pediatric Medicine, Vol 163 No 3, March 2009).

-– Builds children’s independence, confidence and social skills – Provides a perfect opportunity for parents to interact and bond with their child.
+Swimming also builds children’s independence, confidence and social skills and provides a perfect opportunity for parents to interact and bond with their children.

-So now that you’re armed with all the great news it’s time to get in the water and embark on an incredible journey with your child as they learn to swim.
-One of the best ways for children and parents to learn is through exploration and play.
-Parents should always be within arm’s reach and actively engaging with their child, but give their children the freedom and opportunity to explore both the deep and shallow water.
+So now that you’re armed with all the great news, it’s time to get in the water and embark on an incredible journey with your child as they learn to swim.
+One of the best ways for children and parents to learn to swim is through exploration and play.
+Parents should always be within arm’s reach of their children to prevent drowning, and actively engage with them.
+It’s important to give them the freedom and opportunity to explore the shallow and deep ends of the water.

-Through this independent exploration children begin to learn their capabilities, boundaries and a respect for the water.
+Through this independent exploration, children begin to learn their capabilities, boundaries and gain respect for the water.
 Through play, children will often experiment with breath control and floating activities.
-Parents should encourage this type of play keeping in mind that floating is the basis of all learn to swim.
+Parents should encourage this type of play whilst keeping in mind that floating is the basis of learning to swim.